 Milton J. Little Jr. became the first African American president of United Way of Greater Atlanta in 2007.
 In that role, he’s helped raise more than half a billion dollars for local community needs and redirected the organization’s focus to increasing the well-being of the region’s children.
-Before joining United Way, Little served as chief operating officer and interim president of the National Urban League.
-He serves on many board and advisory groups, including the Southern Education Foundation and the J.W.
+Before joining United Way of Greater Atlanta, the largest United Way in the U.S., Little served as chief operating officer and interim president of the National Urban League.
+He serves on many boards and advisory groups, including the Southern Education Foundation and the J.W.
 Fanning Institute at the University of Georgia.

 Education: Morehouse College, Columbia University (MA)

 First job: Busboy at Jones Beach State Park, Long Island, New York

 Why I chose this work: To live a life of service in honor of my parents, who taught me the value of making a difference in the lives of others.

 Few people know: I’ve studied Eagle Claw kung fu and the Israeli fighting style Krav Maga for many years and I meditate.

 Rohit Malhotra is the founder and executive director of the Center for Civic Innovation, which seeks to eliminate inequality by empowering people to design public policy from the ground up.
 With a background in social entrepreneurship, digital communication, open data, and community organizing, Malhotra was an Ash Innovation Fellow in the Obama White House’s Office of Management and Budget, working on social impact bonds and pay for performance, and in 2015 was awarded the prestigious Echoing Green Global Fellowship.
 In 2020 Malhotra was named to the Emory Alumni Association’s annual class of 40 Under 40.

 Education: Emory University, Harvard University Kennedy School of Government (MA)

 Hometown: Atlanta, Georgia